yanglyu520/snippetBox/part1.md

 3. Configure the server
 4. Create a webpage that says hello world, using either DefaultServeMux, or self-defined ServeMux
 5. Create 2 more paths and handlers using above method
-6. Update our application so that /snippet/create route only responds to HTTP request `POST`
+6. Update our application so that /snippet/create route only responds to HTTP request method `POST`, and give `405` `Method not allowed` if using other method
-7.
+7. Add the url query strings to Get /snippet/view path
+8. Add the project structure and organization to the existing code
+9. Add html using go's html template
+10. Using static files

 ## Lessons Learnt